nthmost/python-secureconfig/README.rst

 This library can be found at https://bitbucket.org/nthmost/python-secureconfig

-Contributions and code critiques are warmly welcomed.
+Contributions and code/documentation critiques are warmly welcomed.

 How secureconfig Works